 The Portuguese Way is the best choice for people who aren’t looking for a lonely, spiritual pilgrimage, but dislike crowds and aren’t in the mood to socialise too much.

-It is the second most popular road to Santiago de Compostela, and it has great options for both eating and sleeping.
+It is the second most popular route to Santiago de Compostela, and it has great options for both eating and sleeping.
 Also, this route is known for some of the most beautiful vineyards and villages in Portugal and Spain.
 And guess what?
 If you walk the Portuguese Way, you get a chance to cross the border between Portugal and Spain on foot. (just don’t forget your passport!)

 If you choose to begin your pilgrimage in Lisbon, you have to walk about 600 km.
-However, if time doesn’t permit you to travel for so many days, you can always begin walking the Portuguese Way in Oporto.
+However, if time doesn’t permit you to travel for so many days, you can always begin walking the Portuguese Way in Porto.
 This route is only 240 km long.
 Or maybe choose the town of Tui as a starting point, and walk only 150 km until you reach Santiago de Compostela.

 No matter which route you choose, you have the opportunity to walk through charming villages, historical towns, and beautiful vineyards.
-And, even though it is not as populated as the French Way, the Portuguese Route also gives you the chance to see and meet pilgrims from all over the world.
+And, even though it is not as busy as the French Way, the Portuguese Route also gives you the chance to see and meet pilgrims from all over the world.

 The scallop shell is a symbol of the Camino, the origins of which date back centuries and are still up for debate.
 It is considered a visual metaphor that represents different routes converging at one place: UNESCO-designated Santiago de Compostela where the remains of Saint James were discovered in the 9th century (hence the English name, the Way of St. James.)
 You’ll see shells in various forms along all the Camino de Santiago routes.